 Under the proposed standards, a substantial amount of load in PJM is required to be served by renewable resources by 2024.
 As shown in Table 8-4, New Jersey will require 24.1 percent of load to be served by renewable resources in 2024, the most stringent standard of all PJM jurisdictions.
-Renewable generation earns renewable energy credits (RECs) (also known as alternative energy credits) when they generate.
-These RECs are bought by utilities and load serving entities to fulfill the requirements for renewable generation.
+Renewable resources earn renewable energy credits (RECs) (also known as alternative energy credits) when they generate electricity.
+These RECs are bought by utilities and load serving entities to fulfill the requirements for generation from renewable resources.
 Standards for renewable portfolios differ from jurisdiction to jurisdiction.
 For example, Illinois only requires utilities to purchase renewable energy credits, while Pennsylvania requires all load serving entities to purchase renewable energy credits (known as alternative energy credits in Pennsylvania).